 Bing Crosby – Biography

-The advent of radio and the invention of new recording technology allowed Crosby to adopt a more intimate style of singing known as crooning.
-He skyrocketed to multimedia superstardom and released hit single after hit single, and also embarked on a successful acting career.
+The advent of radio and invention of new recording technology allowed Crosby to adopt a more intimate style of singing known as crooning.
+He skyrocketed to multimedia superstardom, released hit single after hit single and also embarked on a successful acting career.
 As one of the finest singers of the 20th century, Crosby’s influence on popular culture is immeasurable.
 Keep reading below for Bing Crosby album reviews and accolades.

 - Cowboy Songs (1939) A-